ArchitectProjectSymbiosis963-Solaris/Symbiosis963-Solaris/README.md

 Objective: Achieving a practical efficiency of 92.6% – 94.1% within standard 50 Hz industrial power grids.

 Technology Overview
 Project Solaris is based on a fundamental redesign of magnetic flux interaction geometry.
-Moving away from traditional circular architectures, Solaris utilizes a dual-elliptic ............. for both the stator and the rotor.
+Moving away from traditional circular architectures, Solaris utilizes a  ............. for both the stator and the rotor.

 Key Innovations:
 Geometric Lenz Compensation: The ...............  profile facilitates an exponential decoupling of the magnetic bond at the peak of counter-electromotive force (Back-EMF).
 This physically reduces the input torque required without altering the electrical phase logic.

 Titanium Resonance Core: The use of Grade 5 Titanium (Ti-6Al-4V) eliminates parasitic eddy currents within the rotor body while ensuring extreme structural stability at high RPMs.

-Magnetic Modular Array: Integration of NdFeB / SmCo segments into the elliptic geometry to form a highly directed magnetic induction vector.
+Magnetic Modular Array: Integration of NdFeB / SmCo segments into ........... to form a highly directed magnetic induction vector.

 Universal 50 Hz Compatibility: The system is fully compatible with classic three-phase copper windings and standard industrial controllers (ranging from 24V DC to 380V AC).